adobe/spacecat-shared/packages/spacecat-shared-data-access/README.md

 # SpaceCat Shared Data Access

-This Node.js module, `spacecat-shared-data-access`, is a comprehensive data access layer for managing sites and their audits, leveraging Amazon DynamoDB.
-It's tailored for the `StarCatalogue` model, ensuring efficient querying and robust data manipulation.
+This Node.js module, `spacecat-shared-data-access`, is a data access layer for managing sites and their audits, leveraging Amazon DynamoDB.

 ## Installation